timi-owo/terminal-char-table/README.md

 # 📦 **terminal-char-table**
-📌a simple javascript (node.js) library for drawing ascii tables in the terminal and console.
+*📌 a simple javascript (node.js) library for drawing ascii tables in the terminal and console.*

 ![screenshot](screenshot.png)